ascmitc/mhl/examples/scenarios/README.md

 Sealing the folder A002R2EC again on the file server this will verify all hashes, check for completeness and create a second generation

-$ ascmhl.py seal -v /file_server/A002R2EC
+$ ascmhl.py create -v /file_server/A002R2EC
 Sealing folder at path: /file_server/A002R2EC ...
   verified                      Clips/A002C006_141024_R2EC.mov  OK
   verified                      Clips/A002C007_141024_R2EC.mov  OK